teimurjan/teimurjan.github.io.development/src/posts/svelte-as-an-spa-alternative.md

 ## Props

 We've sorted out everything about the internal component's state.
 Now it's time to go through the external dependencies called properties.
+Props are the inputs or arguments which are passed into the component to describe to the component what should appear or how the component should behave.

-Declaration of a property looks so similiar to the state, except the keyword `export`.
+Declaration of a property looks so similar to the state, except the keyword `export`.

 ```html
 <script>